Patient Education and FAQ’s

 Why is it so difficult to breath after my nose surgery/rhinoplasty?

-One of the most important things that patients need to consider when they plan for a rhinoplasty or any type of nose surgery, is the risk to their breathing after surgery.
+One of the most important things that patients need to consider when planning a rhinoplasty or nose surgery is the risk to their breathing after surgery.
 Although we do our best to limit any effect the surgery has on breathing, there is always a risk that people temporarily or permanently have reduced breathing through their nose.
 After surgery, almost all patients have trouble breathing through their nose.
-This is due to some swelling in the nose, as well as the stiches.
+This is due to some swelling in the nose and the stitches.

-Additionally, the mucus doesn’t move around the way it should after surgery and this can also affect your breathing.
+Additionally, the mucus doesn’t move around the way it should after surgery, which can also affect your breathing.
 Between the second and fourth week after surgery, this will usually return to normal.

 Understandably, patients are concerned about permanent breathing problems.
 Any time you make the nose smaller, you risk affecting breathing through the nose.
 This is a part of cosmetic surgery, although we do everything we can to prevent this.
-If you do have breathing problems after surgery, it is important to talk to your rhinoplasty surgeon.
+If you have breathing problems after surgery, talking to your rhinoplasty surgeon is important.
 In many cases, this can be improved and/or fixed.

 Return to the top